automoto/devlog/README.md

 Devlog prioritizes:
 - Open standards over closed.
 Keep your notes in markdown files that can be searched for easily in a directory, not locked into some vendors service or custom formatting standards.
 - Simplicity.
 This is not meant to be a complex static content generator.
 It strives to be an easy to configure and create customizable markdown files that you can fill out in a text editor of your choice.
 - Commandline first.
-You should be able to create edit and view notes without leaving your commandline and having to context switch.
+You should be able to create, edit, and, view notes without leaving your commandline and having to context switch.
-- Usability.
+- Ease of use.
 Sensible defaults for most things and simple options for customization as well.

 #### What kind of note files can we generate?